Websoft9/docker-library/README.md

 ## How to use it?

-Just need docker compose, you can use them very easy

 1. Make sure you have install the Docker latest or you can install Docker by below script